diyasaravarghese/SWD-CA2-Secure-Blog/README.md

 7. Start XAMPP Control Panel and launch the **Apache** and **MySQL** services.

-8. Access the application at `http://localhost/SWD-CA2-Secure-Blog` (adjust the URL if your project is in a subfolder within `htdocs`).
+8. Access the application at `http://localhost/php-blog-system/auth/signin` (adjust the URL if your project is in a subfolder within `htdocs`).

+## Usage Guidelines

+- Navigate to the login page and authenticate.
+- Create, edit, and delete your own blog posts.
+- Access control prevents modifying other users’ posts.
+- Admin users can manage users and content.
+- Search and category features support content browsing.